 U.S. and World News

-- Initial jobless claims rose a bit from last week, coming in at 302,000 vs. consensus estimates of 300,000.
-The level of claims remains near the pre-crisis lows.
-The Labor Department noted no special factors in the data.
-The four week moving average for claims now stands at 303,000.
+- Initial jobless claims came in at 282,000 which was an increase from the prior week’s figure of 271,000.
+The Labor Department noted that there were no special factors that affected the claims figure.
+The four week moving average for claims now stands at 275,500.

 Fact of the Week